Updated: 23 October, 2020

 Australian values are now at the core of the citizenship application process.
 The government states that Australian citizenship is a privilege and will be granted only to applicants who embrace Australian values, respect the laws, work hard, and integrate into Australian society.

-Here are the new rules (subject to the passage of legislation):
+Here are the new proposed rules (subject to the passage of legislation):

 New Australian citizenship: residency requirement

 If approved by the Parliament, applicants for Australian citizenship will need to have a minimum of four years of permanent residency immediately prior to their application for citizenship (as opposed to 1 year right now) with no more than one year spent outside Australia during that period.

 New Australian citizenship: English language test